-- The light that each quantum dot emits is so tied to its size, that the colors can be tweaked to produce the colors required, as a result, they will be quite accurate for the colors the dots emit are very "pure".
+- The light that each quantum dot emits is so tied to its size, that the colours can be tweaked to produce the colours required, as a result, they will be quite accurate for the colours the dots emit are very "pure".

-Additionally, when high brightness and accurate color performance are combined, QLED TVs can produce more color volume than other comparable displays.
-As a result, colors will stay vibrant and expressive as a TV's peak brightness increases.
+Additionally, when high brightness and accurate colour performance are combined, QLED TVs can produce more colour volume than other comparable displays.
+As a result, colours will stay vibrant and expressive as a TV's peak brightness increases.
 Traditional OLED TVs aren't as good at this as QLED could be.

 - For the final advantage, QLED TVs are completely free from image retention and more severe burn-in that can damage the screen like OLED TVs.
 Without having to worry, you are free to watch news stations around-the-clock and play video games all day.
-Although, as we said, if you use an OLED routinely, image preservation shouldn't be a problem.
+Although, as we said, image preservation shouldn't be a problem if you use an OLED routinely.

-The TCL C635 features a 4K HDR display with Dolby Vision support, a 120 Hz refresh rate, and a dynamic contrast ratio of 100 000:1.
+The TCL C73K features a 4K HDR display with Dolby Vision support, a 120 Hz refresh rate, and a dynamic contrast ratio of 100 000:1.
 The TV also has local dimming, which allows you to see dark areas of the screen in greater detail.
-The edge-less design of the C635 enables full-screen and wider viewable viewing, which feels natural among all the activities.
+The edge-less design of the C73K enables full-screen and wider viewable viewing, which feels natural among all the activities.

 In addition to these features, it has a set of built-in speakers that provide high sound quality without the need for extra sound equipment.
 The multi-zone remote control allows you to control different devices from one remote device.

-The TCL C725 delivers vibrant colors while maintaining clear images even at wider viewing angles (upwards of 178 degrees).
-It also has local dimming technology which allows you to watch content with better contrast ratios than other TVs on the market today!
+The TCL C63K delivers vibrant colours while maintaining clear images even at wider viewing angles (upwards of 178 degrees).

-The TCL C725 also comes with a built-in Roku smart platform that provides access to thousands of streaming channels.
-This means you can watch Netflix or Hulu without needing to buy an additional streaming box or stick.
+The TCL C63K also comes with a built-in Android and Freeview Play smart platform that provides access to thousands of streaming channels.
+This means you can watch Netflix or BBC iPlayer without needing to buy an additional streaming box or stick.
 The TV has built-in Wi-Fi and Ethernet ports so you can connect it directly to your router for faster browsing speeds or use an Ethernet cable if Wi-Fi isn't available in your area.

-Among your subscriptions and the content, you have access to, you could find new movies and television shows.
-Recommendations based on what you've enjoyed and what interests you help discover your next favorite.
+Among your subscriptions and the content you have access to, you could find new movies and television shows.
+Recommendations based on what you've enjoyed and what interests you help discover your next favourite.

 It’s clear that QLED TVs and OLED TVs have come a long way in the past few years.
 They both have advantages and disadvantages, even though they are still quite different technology.
 Most people would be happy with either one of these technologies if they were buying a new TV today based on price alone.
 However, when it comes to choosing between them for your next investment, there are several factors to consider before making your decision: size, resolution, or brightness level among others.
 TCL provides its customers with a range of options.
 TCL has you covered for whatever you need.